CFIF666x3/ACMP/README.md

 # ACMP
-Files is just headers(.h) for main function on console app
+Most files is just headers(.h) for main function on console app